About

 As a result of this work, Dr. Pataki soon found that while ecologists were focused on natural ecosystems and some types of agricultural systems, urban ecosystems were left out of the national and global research agenda on climate change and biodiversity.
 Yet, most of the human population now lives in cities.
 Why would the ecological sciences neglect urban ecosystems and designed landscapes - the ecosystems that affect our daily lives the most?
 There were several reasons, including the historic split between human and ecological sciences, and western society's separation between people and nature.
 Given the accelerating environmental crisis, Dr. Pataki changed focus to look for new ways of restoring ecology as a holistic, integrative discipline aimed at both understanding and stewarding the modern, post-industrial world.
 She began leading interdisciplinary studies of greenhouse gas and pollutant emissions in cities, the role of nature in urban sustainability, and nature-based solutions to drought, biodiversity loss, and climate change.

-Currently, her projects are focused on climate and nature-based solutions for sustainable cities, as well as innovative partnerships between researchers, communities, public and private organizations, and STEM learners.
+Recently, her projects have been focused on climate and nature-based solutions for sustainable cities, as well as innovative partnerships between researchers, communities, public and private organizations, and STEM learners.